a2stuff/a2d/desktop/README.md

 There's fourth chunk of code; it's unclear where that ends up or how it is invoked, but it appears to handle an OpenApple+ClosedApple+P key sequence and invoke slot one code - possibly debugging support?

+### Invoker

+`s6.s`

+Loaded at $290-$03EF, this small routine is used to invoke a target, e.g. a double-clicked file.
+System files are loaded/run at $2000, binary files at the location specified by their aux type, and BASIC files loaded by searching for BASIC.SYSTEM and running it with the pathname passed at $2006 (see ProDOS TLM).

 ### GUI Library "A2D"